hanxuwu/Learning-Git/README.md

 # version 0.0.6  push the  version with wrong comment

 undo the last commit in local
 try use  'the git push <remote> <branch> --force ' to amend the comment in github git push -f  origin master     modified the github commit local history

 # version 1.0.1   test Merge

 # modify the master after create release branch and developing branch
 # version 1.0.2   modified v1.0.1

 # version 1.0.9  Release version

 # merge realease to master

 use VSCODE --  F1 merge

+# Feature report